 There is no record of any significant modern precious metal exploration except at the Antone Canyon target, where Freeport-McMoran (1983-1985), Royal Standard Minerals with JV partner North Mining Corp.
 (1996–2000), and Golden Spike/Bullion River Gold/Antone Canyon Mining collectively took 1000 soil samples, completed 19 trenches totaling 5088 meters, and 63 drill holes for a total of 6430 meters (Figure 7) (DeMatties, 2003; Larsen, 1998; Margolis, 2004).
 The majority of this work focused on finding Carlin-style, sediment-hosted gold deposits in silty limestones (Freeport-McMoran); however subsequent junior companies targeted high grade veins but, facing low gold prices and lack of funding, were never able to expand on their successful trench and drill programs.
-The last drill hole on the property delivered one of its best intercepts delivered 13.5 meters of 7.6g/t gold (see Table 1).
-Currently the Antone Canyon Target has a gold in soil anomaly over 1.5 kilometers long that will be the focus of the Company’s exploration efforts for this target.
+New exploration results at the Antone Canyon target reveal a gold in soil anomaly over 1.5 kilometers long that will be the focus of the Company’s exploration efforts for this target.
 The Company intends to drill step out holes on the highest value intercepts.

 The Company’s Phase 1 Exploration Results

-For the first time in the history of this metal rich project, the Company has completed an extensive rock and soil survey across the entire the Spanish Moon District, which includes: 1) a 1 ppm Ag (+/-Au) -in-soil anomaly extending from west to east across the property and, 2) results from bedrock, small prospect pits, and the millsite returned values as high as 8520 g/t Ag and 10 g/t Au.
-Results indicate the existence of three distinct domains of zoned, precious metal mineralization.
+For the first time in the history of this metal rich project, the Company has completed an extensive rock and soil survey across the entire the Spanish Moon District, which includes: 1) a >1 ppm Ag-in-soil (+/-Au) anomaly extending from west to east across the property and, 2) results from bedrock, small prospect pits, and the millsite returned values as high as 8520 g/t Ag and 10 g/t Au.

-Results from the Phase I sampling and mapping program suggest that there are three distinct and strongly mineralized domains at Spanish Moon; the western Barcelona-Van Ness, the central Antone Canyon and the eastern Flower domain (see Figure 3).
-The western domain appears to be an intrusion related silver and gold system forming the Barcelona-Van Ness target (Figure 8, 9).
-The central domain may be a low sulfidation and sediment-hosted gold and silver system forming the Antone Canyon target (Figure 10, 11).
-The newly identified eastern domain could be a low sulfidation epithermal gold system forming the Flower target (Figure 12).
+Results from the Phase I sampling and mapping program suggest that there are three distinct and strongly mineralized domains at Spanish Moon; the western Barcelona, the central Antone Canyon and the eastern Flower domain (see Figure 3).
+The western domain appears to be an intrusion related silver and gold system forming the Barcelona target (Figure 8, 9).
+The central domain may be a low sulfidation and sediment-hosted gold and silver system forming the Antone Canyon target.
+The newly identified eastern domain could be a low sulfidation epithermal gold system forming the Flower and Meadow Canyon targets (see Figure 2).
 These three domains combined make the entire Spanish Moon District prospective for precious metals.
 At each of these targets, the strike lengths of known or newly discovered precious metal occurrences have been extended by >1 km.
-The technical team established very prospective Ag grades (<8520 g/t) in the Van Ness target and continued to find high grade Ag (<1590 g/t) and Au (<10 g/t) at the surface in the Barcelona mine and Antone Canyon target areas.
-Additionally, the Company identified the presence of Au mineralization in the Flower target, a Hg and Sb prospect with no historic sampling for Ag or Au.
+The technical team continues to find high grade Ag and Au at the surface in the Barcelona mine and Antone Canyon target areas.
+Additionally, the Company identified the presence of Au mineralization in the Flower-Meadow Canyon target, a prospect with no known exploration or sampling for Ag or Au.

 The Barcelona Target is centered on a historical high-grade silver mine that produced approximately 200,000 ounces of silver between 1871 and 1922 at a reported grade ~25 oz/t Ag from quartz veins that overprint skarn mineralization (Hunt, 1936).
-Significant exposures of lower 15-20 oz/t silver grade, were reported to have been left in the ground due to the high cost of milling and transportation and low silver prices at the time of production (Fletcher, 1907; Hunt, 1909).
-In addition, field notes from that time indicate five mineralized bodies replacing carbonate units were encountered during the development of a long underground drainage tunnel (Figure 13).
-The two largest mineralized bodies are the Oriental and Barcelona veins, that have reported true widths of 31 and 26 meters respectively.
-It was further reported that these mineralized, banded, quartz-sulphide veins extend for at least 1.1 km from the historical mine workings (Hunt, 1936; Hunt, 1909).
-This geometry suggests the presence of a substantial bulk mineable silver target.
+Significant exposures of lower silver grade (15-20 opt), were reported to have been left in the ground due to the high cost of milling and transportation and low silver prices at the time of production (Fletcher, 1907; Hunt, 1909).

-At the historic Barcelona mine area, soil and rock results extend the area of identified silver mineralization to over >1 km west to the Van Ness area, creating a high-grade silver domain in the western third of Spanish Moon.
-The highest Ag-in-rock sample, came from a small dump within the Van Ness area, a location not previously associated with precious metals.
-This sample also contains 5.7% Cu, 3.6% lead (Pb), and 2.4% zinc (Zn).
-This discovery indicates that high-grade silver mineralization could extend over 1 km from the historic Barcelona mine to the Van Ness workings.
-Additional samples from small mine dumps and prospect pits at Barcelona delivered assays up to 1590 and 1310 g/t Ag.
+At the historic Barcelona mine area, soil and rock results extend the area of identified silver mineralization west, creating a high-grade silver domain in the western third of Spanish Moon.
+Samples from small mine dumps and prospect pits at Barcelona delivered assays up to 1590 and 1310 g/t Ag.
 Rocks from the mouth of a collapsed drainage tunnel and a former mill site at Barcelona delivered values of 884, 688, and 230 g/t Ag.
 Outcrops and decline rock samples in and surrounding the historic mine portals delivered silver values up to 235 g/t Ag over a 0.3 m width, 177 g/t over a 2.7 m width and 141 g/t Ag over a 1.2 m width.

 Antone Canyon Target

-The Antone Canyon Target is characterized by a weakly metamorphosed limestone that hosts high grade epithermal style gold mineralization that has been encountered in drilling, trenching, and rock chip sampling programs (DeMatties, 2003).
-The last hole drilled on the target encountered the best intercept: 13.5 m of 7.6 g/t Au (Margolis, 2004).
-No stepout holes have been drilled from this intercept since that time.
+The Antone Canyon Target is characterized by a weakly metamorphosed, silty limestone that hosts high grade epithermal style gold mineralization and has been encountered in drilling, trenching, and rock chip sampling programs (DeMatties, 2003).

 Phase I results have tripled the strike length of Au mineralization identified at Antone Canyon; extending the occurrence by 1 km to the west of known mineralization.
-In the eastern portion of Antone Canyon previous operators drilled holes with intercepts up to 13.5 m @7.6 g/t Au.
-Rock samples from small prospect pits and outcrops delivered assays up to 10.2, 9.9, and 8.0 g/t Au.
+Rock samples from small prospect pits and outcrops delivered Au assays up to 10.2 g/t, 9.9 g/t, and 8.0 g/t.
 The newly identified western two thirds of the Antone Canyon gold anomaly has never before been drill tested and mapping suggests mineralization is focused immediately beneath the thrust fault contact.
 Reconnaissance mapping efforts further suggest subsidiary normal faults may influence smaller pods of mineralization internal to the three primary domains.
-The next steps at Antone Canyon include a geophysical survey to define new drill targets.
+For instance, follow up mapping and sampling outside known mineralization identified multiple outcrops and prospects where the rock characteristics are analogous to Antone Canyon mineralization, with features of both low sulfidation epithermal (eg. banded quartz veins) and sediment-hosted (eg. sulfides in sedimentary rocks) gold and silver mineralization.
+The greatest density of mineralized samples and highest gold concentrations occur where the north-south oriented Hooper fault intersects the Barcelona thrust fault.
+This area of intersecting structures is minimally drilled and represents a primary target area for the Company (Figure 10).
+The next step at Antone Canyon includes a geophysical survey to define new drill targets.
 In addition, relogging legacy core from Antone Canyon will offer insight as to whether mineralization has a structural or stratigraphic control.

-At the eastern end of the district, the Flower target was historically characterized by a mercury and antimony occurrence that may represent the higher levels of an epithermal system and may be related to an underlying precious metals system.
-This target had never been explored for precious metals despite mercury being a known indicator of epithermal gold mineralization.
+At the eastern end of the district, the Flower target is characterized by a mercury and antimony occurrence may represent the higher levels of an epithermal system correlative with underlying precious metals.
+This target had never been explored for precious metals despite mercury and antimony being known distal indicators of epithermal gold mineralization at depth.

 The Company’s Phase 2 Plans